-There is a great deal of evidence demonstrating that the current regime is damaging to children’s well-being, demoralising for teachers and provides little real information about the performance of schools.
+There is a great deal of additional evidence, gathered over the last few years, demonstrating that the current regime is damaging to children’s well-being, demoralising for teachers and provides little real information about the performance of schools.

 We believe there are more efficient ways to measure the performance of schools and more compassionate and beneficial ways to assess children as they progress through primary school.